sophiajt/june/docs/philosophy.md

 ## Non-goal: RAII

-RAII, or Resource Acquisition Is Inititalisation, is a common pattern with C++ and Rust developers.
+RAII, or Resource Acquisition Is Initialisation, is a common pattern with C++ and Rust developers.

 In June, however, it is not the goal of the language to support this pattern.
 There are a few reasons for this.